dbu79/math-game/README.md

 ## Supabase Setup

 This project uses Supabase for authentication and score persistence.
-Schema setup is scripted via the Supabase CLI — see [`supabase/README.md`](./supabase/README.md) for full instructions.
-In short:
+Schema setup is scripted via the Supabase CLI:

 ```bash
 npm install -g supabase